Ceraia/Minecraft/readme.md

-# Double, everything for Double Kingdoms RP
+# Double, a utility and pvp plugin built for the Ceraia discord server.